Size & Fit

 Please continue your regular maintenance program - check wheel nuts, studs, rims and threads for damage and re-torque as required as per the manufacturer’s recommendations for your vehicle.

-NB – The use of the indicators that NutWare on-sell assist in the pre emptive identification of loosening wheels, they are not intended to replace or compromise recommended vehicle, wheel or hub manufacturer’s maintenance procedures, NutWare do not take responsibility for incorrect use or failure to adhere to advised manufacturers maintenance procedures.
+NB – The use of the indicators that NutWare on-sell assist in the pre-emptive identification of loosening wheel nuts, they are not intended to replace or compromise the recommended vehicle, wheel or hub manufacturer’s maintenance procedures.
+NutWare do not take responsibility for incorrect use or failure to adhere to the manufacturer's advised maintenance procedures.